2025 AI Website Builder Security Essentials: Protecting Data and Customer Trust

 But it's also about giving you control and being transparent.
 These days, data privacy isn't just about locking everything down; it's about giving people rights over their own information.

-This is why platforms like Squarespace and Jimdo give you straightforward privacy controls and tools, so your visitors can easily deal with cookie settings or ask to see or delete their personal data.
-When you have these features baked right in, it sends a clear message to your customers that you respect their privacy, which is huge for building trust.
+This is why platforms like Squarespace and Jimdo provide straightforward privacy controls and tools, so your visitors can easily manage cookie settings or request to see or delete their personal data.
+Having these features baked in sends a clear message to your customers that you respect their privacy, which is crucial for building trust.
 It's a proactive approach to user protection.

-*Feature may depend on plan, additional setup, or region.
+*Feature may depend on the plan, additional setup, or region.

 As you can tell, the basics like SSL encryption and automatic updates are pretty much standard everywhere.